SQCDP: From Basics to Operational Performance

 Implementing corrective actions with SQCDP boards

 SQCDP Boards use action lists to detail required corrective actions, assign responsible team members, and set realistic deadlines.
-Metrics provide the data to make informed decisions, and action lists ensure these decisions are translated into practical steps.
+Key performance metrics provide the data to make informed decisions by automating data collection and visualizing performance within management dashboards, and action lists ensure these decisions are translated into practical steps.

 Displaying Safety, Quality, Cost, Delivery, and People metrics offers a transparent overview of operational performance.
 This early issue detection is necessary for timely interventions before problems escalate.
 The board is a central discussion hub.